NF02/UTM-distro-support/README.md

 # UTM distro support
-This is a list of Linux and Unix distributions that start on UTM, the virtualization program for Mac with Apple Silicon M and Iphone.
+This is a list of Linux and Unix distributions or other os that start on UTM, the virtualization program for Mac with Apple Silicon M and Iphone.
 The idea of the project is to map all the working distros within the environment creating a stable and reliable environment.

 |       OS       |      Arch     |   version  |    status   |   UTM       |   product     |   Host OS    |